 Bonus!
 ‘Secret’ staff food courts to check out

-Image of Terminal 1 Staff Canteen Image of Terminal 1 Staff Canteen
+Image of Changi Airport Terminal 1 Staff Canteen food stall Image of Changi Airport Terminal 1 Staff Canteen food stall

 Shh!
-Mum’s the word on good, cheap food right?
+Mum’s the word on cheap, delicious food right?
+Get your fix at Changi Airport today.

-For most, the Terminal 1 staff canteen is under-the-radar.
-Getting there requires a little navigation but no surprises on what’s down here though — a smattering of Asian and Singaporean delights!
+For most, the Changi Airport's Terminal 1 staff canteen is under-the-radar.
+Getting there requires a little navigation but no surprises on what’s down here though — a food paradise sprinkled with a smattering of Asian and Singaporean delights!

-Sink your teeth into a saba bento set (grilled mackerel with rice and side dishes) or slurp up a hearty bowl of mee rebus (egg noodles in a rich, curry-like gravy) from Nur’s Family Nasi Ayam.
-If you’re in a group, the Mala Hotpot (read: spicy and numbing Szechuan spices) stall offers palate-numbingly good bowls laced with chili oil and Szechuan peppercorns in portions that’re large enough to share.
+Satiate your cravings for Japanese cuisine by sinking your teeth into a saba bento set (grilled mackerel with rice and side dishes) or slurp up a hearty bowl of mee rebus (egg noodles in a rich, curry-like gravy) from Nur’s Family Nasi Ayam.
+If you’re in a group, the Mala Hotpot (read: spicy and numbing Szechuan spices) stall offers palate-numbingly good bowls laced with chilli oil and Szechuan peppercorns in portions that’re large enough to share.
 You’ll also get to choose from a variety of ingredients to be paired with the mala sauce.
-If all the spice is too much to take, order a cup of good 'ol soy bean milk from the drink stall.

 For dietary requirements, do look for the Halal Certification displayed at the front of each stall.